Symbols

 - IDE, Physical installation

-- ifconfig, Configuring the network interface, ifconfig
+- ifconfig, Configuring the network interface, ifconfig, An example situation

 - IKE, IPSEC